Diamondbacks vs. Pirates Player Props Betting Odds

-Player prop bet odds for Bryan Reynolds, Christian Walker and others are listed when the Pittsburgh Pirates host the Arizona Diamondbacks at PNC Park on Saturday (first pitch at 4:05 PM ET).
+Bryan Reynolds and Lourdes Gurriel Jr. are among the players with prop bets for the taking when the Pittsburgh Pirates and the Arizona Diamondbacks square off at PNC Park on Sunday (at 1:35 PM ET).

 Bet on this matchup or its props with DraftKings!